tsmit019/rshell/README.md

 - `$ make`
 - `$ cd tests`

-From here you can chose any of the `.sh` and run them. make sure they are executable by checking using `ls -l`.
-If its not executable, then type `chmod 711 *.sh` to make all the `.sh` files executable.
+From here you can chose any of the `.sh` and run them.
+Make sure they are executable by checking using `ls -l`.
+If they are not executable, then type `chmod 711 *.sh` to make all the `.sh` files executable.

 ## Bugs